arkandias/geyser/README.md

 | `/resources/` | https://example.com/auth/resources/ |

 In particular, the path `/admin/` is not exposed for security reason.
-You can access this endpoint using SSH Tunnel: if you connect with `ssh -L  8080:localhost:80` to the production server, then `/auth/` can be reached at http://localhost:8080/auth/admin.
+You can access this endpoint using SSH Tunnel: if you connect with `ssh -L  8081:localhost:8081` to the production server, then `/auth/` can be reached at http://localhost:8081/auth/admin.
-In particular, the admin console is available at http://localhost:8080/auth/admin.
+In particular, the admin console is available at http://localhost:8081/auth/admin.

 ### Keycloak database

-A second PostgreSQL container is running as service `db_keycloak`.
+A second PostgreSQL container is running as service `kc-db`.
 It contains a database named `keycloak` dedicated to the Keycloak instance.
 This database is accessible on the host port `5433`.